By Natasha Gayle

 Resin-based composite is the name of the white material commonly used in fillings.
 If your missing chip is large enough to be seen but does not reach the tooth's roots, a dentist can often rebuild your tooth using a resin composite.
 The composite can be shaded to match the regular color of your enamel, to fit in with the rest of your teeth.
 This process is often referred to as “bonding,” an affordable dental option compared to the more extensive work required to fix severe chips.

-If a larger portion of your tooth has been compromised, a dentist may need to cap it with a crown – a hard, protective cover which fits over the top of your broken tooth.
+If a larger portion of your tooth has been compromised, a dentist may need to cap the tooth with a crown – a hard, protective cover which fits over the top of your broken tooth.
 In order for a dentist to place a crown, you must have enough of the original tooth remaining for the crown to attach to.
 The crown will keep your enamel from chipping further, and will protect the remaining broken part.

 There are a number of different ways a dentist can fix or replace a broken tooth.
 If you currently have a chipped tooth, you should plan a visit to a certified dentist to have it checked out.
 Since every chip will be different, your dentist will be able to tell you more specifically what may be done to fix your broken tooth and what your next steps should be.